 Use the Find and Replace Glyph Names dialog to replace parts of glyph names through search and replace.
 Optionally you can use regular expressions.
 That way you can easily prefix your glyph names with some text, or append text to the glyph names.
 Use the [+] button in the upper right corner to access common regular expressions.

-As you can see in the above screenshot, regular expressions allow you to search for text that ends with "sc" (the dolar sign $ mark the ned of a line) and replaces it with "smcp".
+As you can see in the above screenshot, regular expressions allow you to search for text that ends with "sc" (the dolar sign $ marks the end of a line) and replaces it with "smcp".
 Without regular expressions, the glyphs with names muscle and scale would also be renamed as musmcple and smcpale.

 To easily identify changes; the text in the New column is grayed if the text hasn't changed.
-It will be sown in blue if the glyph name will be changed.
+It will be shown in blue if the glyph name will be changed.